 You probably don’t know the tax code inside and out, but if you have a bookkeeper, you don’t have to.
 When you have a bookkeeper categorizing each financial transaction, you’ll have more information and supporting documents to share with your accountant.
 And the more information your accountant has, the more deductions you can legitimately claim at tax time (and the bigger your tax return will be).

-You can’t be an expert at everything, and when you’re a business owner you’re already wearing enough hats as it is.
+You can’t be an expert at everything, and when you’re a business owner you’re already wearing enough hats.
 Instead of trying to be your own bookkeeper, leave the job to a professional.
 A bookkeeper has a firm grasp on the health of your business and can provide valuable input and perspective when it comes to making major decisions, such as bringing on a new hire or purchasing new equipment.

 For the most part, payroll sounds straightforward.
-But when you’re dealing with holiday pay, overtime hours, and seasonal employees, things can get real complicated, real quick.
-Instead of correcting mistakes after they’ve been made, you can hire a bookkeeper to make sure you properly classify your employees, pay them the correct amount, and accurately calculate source deductions.
+But things get complicated when dealing with holiday pay, overtime hours, and seasonal employees.
+A small business bookkeeper properly classifies employees, pays them the correct amount, and accurately calculates deductions.

 Tax time should never be a mad scramble.
-A bookkeeper helps to ensure you have the proper records to show exactly how much you made and how much you spent.
+A bookkeeper helps to ensure you have the proper records to show exactly how much you made and spent.
 This information makes filing your taxes properly a breeze (instead of a headache).

 If you’re ready to get your books in order, contact CloudCPA to find out more about bookkeeping for small businesses.